Music in the Park

 For current updates, check the Lake Park Friends Facebook page: Lake Park Friends Facebook.

 Please bring your own chairs, blankets, food and beverages.
-The Sprecher Traveling Beer Garden will be in the park from July 13 – 31.
 Musa Ice Cream Truck will be at Wonderful Wednesdays concerts.

 These concerts are FREE and open to the public.

-These enjoyable concerts are presented in cooperation with Milwaukee County Parks, with a generous donation from the Coles Family Foundation and with support from Potawatomi Hotel & Casino, WMSE Radio 91.7FM, 88Nine Radio Milwaukee and member volunteers.
+These enjoyable concerts are presented in cooperation with Milwaukee County Parks, with a generous donation from the Coles Family Foundation and with support from Potawatomi Hotel & Casino, WMSE Radio 91.7FM, 88Nine Radio Milwaukee, OnMilwaukee, Milwaukee Record and member volunteers.

 All concerts take place at the Lake Park Summer Stage, just south of the playground and tennis courts, near 2975 N. Lake Park Rd., which is the restroom building and Lake Park Friends office.